jakobtfaber/Denario/README.md

 - **input_files**.
 This file should contain:

+  - data_description.md: This file should contain a detailed description of the data you want to do research on, or a description on how you want the data to be generated.
   - idea.md: This file contains a summary of the paper idea
   - methods.md: This file contains the methods of the paper
   - results.md: This file contains the results of the analysis